Do You Know Nevada Speed Laws?

 Speeding is Dangerous

 Before we discuss Nevada speed laws, we want to explain why the laws are so important.
 If you are reading this article, you may be asking yourself, “What’s the harm in speeding?”
-Especially when it seems like everyone on Nevada roadways are going fast.
+Especially when it seems like everyone on Nevada roadways is going fast.
 Simply put—speeding is dangerous.

 Did you know that speeding increases the risk of crashes and influences the severity of crash injuries?
 High speeds can be disastrous for the following reasons: